From Our Magically Speaking Newsletter Archive – subscribe today!

-The buffet set up isn’t the best to navigate.
-Many feel like it is one big line causing a slow moving process instead of understanding you can jump in wherever.
+The buffet setup isn’t the best to navigate.
+Many feel like it is one extensive line causing a slow-moving process instead of understanding you can jump in wherever.
 We wished this was explained more to people as some dirty looks were sent our way.

-Character interaction wasn’t great, but not awful either. just average.
-They took pictures and signed autographs, but there wasn’t anything overly exciting or special about the interactions.
+The character interaction wasn’t significant, but not awful either.
+Just average.
+Characters took pictures and signed autographs, but there wasn’t anything overly exciting or unique about the interactions.

-We felt the seating areas were tight and felt overwhelming as they areas get busy with guests and characters coming and going.
+We felt the seating areas were tight and felt overwhelming as the areas get busy with guests and characters coming and going.

 We would give it a 3 out of 5

-Don’t need to do it again but thought it was a good experience once.
+I don’t need to do it again but I thought it was a good experience once.